 At UniHomes, your privacy is very important to us and we are committed to doing everything we can to protect any personal data you give to us.

-This privacy notice describes how we collect and use personal information about you, in accordance with the General Data Protection Regulation (GDPR).
+This privacy notice describes how we collect and use personal information about you, in accordance with the UK General Data Protection Regulation (UK GDPR).

 This notice applies to: